juniorsundarCasual/TGT/vault/volume-5.chapter-387.md

 Shuri probed further, "Are you allowed to do that?"

 Jean affirmed, "The Duchy's Security isn't officially permitted to engage in such transactions.
-So, yes, this deal is somewhat under-the-table."
+So, yes, this deal is somewhat under the table."

 Shuri expressed disbelief, "And the Sect Leader allowed you to proceed with it?"